danishtechie/Fake-News-Detection-/README.md

 The prediction depends on training data and might not be 100% accurate.
 Always double-check predictions with credible sources.

-the structure should look like this:
+the structure should look like this(view this in code format to understand properly):

 Fake-News-Detection/
 ├── app.py